hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### The new Design in Scala 3 (1/2)

 - Focus on intent over mechanism
-- Implicit conversions are hard to mis-use.
+- Implicit conversions are hard to misuse.
 - Concise syntax for extension methods
 - New keyword _given_
 - _given_ instances focus on types instead of terms.